Fast Power Curve Approximation for Posterior Analyses: The Sampling Distribution of Posterior Probabilities

-However, Algorithm \ref{alg2} may not provide a serviceable approach when the design distributions are not members of the exponential family.
+We note that Algorithm \ref{alg2} may not provide a serviceable approach when the design distributions are not members of the exponential family.
 For instance, this method could not be applied if a Weibull model were chosen for the motivating example in Section \ref{sec:ex.1} in lieu of the gamma distribution.
-When the shape parameter of the Weibull distribution is unknown, its minimal sufficient statistic consists of the entire sample: $y_{ij}, ~i = 1, ..., n$ for $j = 1,2$.
-We therefore develop a hybrid approach to analytical posterior approximation that accounts for the priors when low-dimensional sufficient statistics cannot be recovered from the maximum likelihood estimates $\hat{\boldsymbol{\eta}}_{1,n}$ and $\hat{\boldsymbol{\eta}}_{2,n}$.
+When the shape parameter of the Weibull distribution is unknown, its minimal sufficient statistic consists of the entire sample: $\{y_{ij} \}_{i = 1}^n$ for $j = 1,2$.
+We therefore develop a hybrid approach to posterior mapping that accounts for the priors when low-dimensional sufficient statistics cannot be recovered from the maximum likelihood estimates $\hat{\boldsymbol{\eta}}_{1,n}$ and $\hat{\boldsymbol{\eta}}_{2,n}$.

 This hybrid approach leverages the following result, which holds true when $\boldsymbol{\eta}_j \approx \hat{\boldsymbol{\eta}}_{j,n}$ for sufficiently large $n$:

 This result follows from the second-order Taylor approximation to the log-posterior of $\boldsymbol{\eta}_j$ around $\hat{\boldsymbol{\eta}}_{j,n}$, where the observed information is replaced with the (expected) Fisher information.
 The approximation to the log-likelihood function does not have a first-order term because the score function is 0 at $\hat{\boldsymbol{\eta}}_{j,n}$.
 We note that although the first term on the right side of (\ref{eqn:opt_exp}) depends on the data $\boldsymbol{y}^{_{(n)}}$, it is a constant.
 An approximation to the posterior mode is the value that maximizes the right side of (\ref{eqn:opt_exp}): $\boldsymbol{\eta}_{j,n}^{*}$.
 We consider the following normal approximation to the posterior of $\theta$: